CarlTS/grove-sensor-tutorial/groveSensors.md

 Coding: Ultrasonic Distance
 ------------------
-Replace the "0" in the ``||grove:4Digit show number||`` with a ``||grove:(V2)Ultrasonic Sensor in (cm) at 'PO'||`` block
+Replace the "0" in the ``||grove:4Digit show number||`` with a ``||grove:(V2)Ultrasonic Sensor in (cm) at 'PO'||`` block Change the "P0" to be "P1" to match

 ```blocks
 let _4Digit: grove.TM1637 = null